okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 2. Container commandline args in the Pod config
 3. Using volumes

 It can also contain full config files eg. a webserver config file.
+Then that file can then be mounted using volumes where the application expects its config file.